 Participants are asked to self-select their starting position for the registration process.
 By asking riders to choose where they start, we aim to provide participants a safer and enjoyable Centurion Cycling experience.
 Please take a look at the criteria for each Centurion Cycling corral, then make an honest assessment of your abilities/objectives for the event, and choose the appropriate corral during the registration process.

-1. Riders will all start together and during the early portion of the event will be able to use both sides of the road for a rolling closure.
+1. Riders will start in corrals and during the early portion of the event will be able to use both sides of the road for a rolling start.
 The road is completely closed to motor vehicle traffic until just after the traffic circle.

-2. For the majority of the course all cyclists will be restricted to the right lane, observing what is commonly known as the yellow line rule.
+2. All cyclists will be restricted to the right lane, observing what is commonly known as the yellow line rule.
 Shoulder riding will also be encouraged when possible.

 3. Law enforcement personnel will monitor all major turns and intersections throughout the course, however riders are encouraged to remain aware at all times for traffic on the course.

-4. All Centurion Cycling events will have motorcycles for on-course safety, readily available ambulance and medical services, as well as technical support and sag vehicles through the course.
+4. We will have motorcycles for on-course safety, readily available ambulance and medical services, as well as technical support and sag vehicles through the course.